food & drink · music & nightlife ·

 Chicago Magic Lounge

-And of course, at a venue dedicated to sleights of hand, you have to expect the secret entrance is going to be amazing – and it does not disappoint.
+Of course, at a venue dedicated to sleights of hand, you have to expect the secret entrance is going to be amazing—and it does not disappoint.

 How to get in: No dirty laundry here, but you’ll need to choose the right washing machine in the laundromat up front to make your way inside.